Death of Wang Yue: Public reaction

 Closed-circuit footage of the incident was broadcast by a local television station, then posted online.
 The footage sparked worldwide news reports, and triggered dozens of editorials and millions of posts on social media sites, the majority criticizing the callousness and cruelty of those who passed Wang Yue without helping her.

 Previously, there had been incidents in China, such as the high-profile Peng Yu incident in 2006, wherein Good Samaritans who helped people injured in crashes were accused of having injured the victim themselves and were forced to pay for the victim's medical bills.
 Some commentators have explained that this may have caused people to fear getting in trouble for doing the right thing in Wang's case, thus failing to help.

 The Communist Party Chief of the Guangdong province, Wang Yang, called the incident "a wake-up call for everybody".
 The Sina Weibo website attracted more than 4.5 million posts on the incident within a few days and launched a "stop apathy" campaign online.
 There are also reports that some of the 18 people identified in the camera footage have received harassment, threats, and prank calls since the news broke.

 In November 2011, the results of a poll by the China Youth Daily, the official Communist party newspaper for youth, showed that 80% of the young people surveyed said they had been following the case closely, and 88% of those polled thought Wang died because of growing indifference [in China] towards other people.
 A majority, 71%, also thought the people who passed the child without helping were afraid of getting into trouble themselves.
 According to an article by Chen Weihua, deputy editor of the China Daily, "Various surveys in the past weeks have shown that the majority of the people polled believe our morals have suffered a major setback in the past decade."

-Several regional Good Samaritan laws were passed following the incident and on 1 October 2017, a new national law came into force to prevent such situations.